FAQ:Recording - How To's

 - On Windows you can try the following.

-- It may also be possible on Windows Vista, Windows 7 or later to use the "Listen" feature to route inputs to the output, though this is slightly lossy.
+- It may also be possible on Windows Vista, Windows 7 and Windows 8 to use the "Listen" feature to route inputs to the output, though this is slightly lossy.

 - Right-click over the speaker icon by the system clock, then choose "Recording devices".